What Are The Non Delivery Scams?

 The long list of internet includes that of non-delivery of merchandise kind of fraud, as it is possible only through the internet.
 The reason for that is that the fraudulent is well able to “hide” behind the screen.

 With the wish that you had never dealt with one and with the prayer that you never do so, today I decided to bring this type of fraud to awareness, while talking about the ways it works and how to avoid it.
 Let’s get started!

 How Non-Delivery Fraud Works

-One of the most famous non-delivery schemes that are taking place especially in the US, UK or even Australia, includes the fraudulent hiring affiliate marketers in their respective countries selling items that are unreal.
+One of the most famous non-delivery schemes that are taking place especially in the US, UK, or Australia, includes the fraudulent hiring of affiliate marketers in their respective countries selling items that are unreal.
 That was never.

 The scheme is especially focused on LCD TVs purchases with terrifically reduced prices, and once the purchase is done and the payment is completed, the delivery never happens.
 Leaving both the buyer and the marketer empty-handed.

 One with damaged image and the other with damaged finances.

 One of the best pieces of advice I can give you when you see an item with a way to a good price and get confused whether the seller is real or not, then the first thing you have to do is remain calm.